First Liberian Civil War

-The First Liberian Civil War killed around 200,000 people and eventually led to the involvement of the Economic Community of West African States (ECOWAS) and the United Nations.
+The First Liberian Civil War killed around 200,000 people and eventually led to an intervention by Economic Community of West African States (ECOWAS) and the United Nations.
 The peace lasted for two years until the Second Liberian Civil War broke out when anti-Taylor forces invaded Liberia from Guinea in April 1999.

 Background

 Samuel Doe takes power in coup (1980)

-Samuel Doe had taken power in a popular rebellion in 1980 against the Liberian Government, becoming the first Liberian President of non Americo-Liberian descent.
-Doe established a military regime called the People's Representative and enjoyed support from Liberian ethnic groups who were denied power since the founding of the country in 1847.
+In 1980, Samuel Doe took power in a popular rebellion against the Liberian Government, becoming the first Liberian President of non Americo-Liberian descent.
+Doe was a member of the Krahn ethnic group.
+Doe established a military regime called the People's Redemption Council and enjoyed support from Liberian ethnic groups who were denied power since the founding of Liberia in 1847.

 Any hope that Doe would improve the way Liberia was run was put aside as he quickly clamped down on opposition, fueled by his paranoia of a counter-coup attempt against him.
 As promised, Doe held elections in 1985 and won the presidency by just enough of a margin to avoid a runoff.
 However, international monitors condemned this election as fraudulent.

 Coup attempt by Thomas Quiwonkpa (November 1985)

-Thomas Quiwonkpa, the former Commanding General of the Armed Forces of Liberia whom Doe had demoted and forced to flee the country, attempted to overthrow Doe's regime from neighbouring Sierra Leone.
+In 1985, Thomas Quiwonkpa, the former Commanding General of the Armed Forces of Liberia, whom Doe had demoted and forced to flee the country, attempted to overthrow Doe's regime from neighbouring Sierra Leone.
 The coup attempt failed and Quiwonkpa was killed and allegedly eaten.
 His body was publicly exhibited on the grounds of the Executive Mansion in Monrovia soon after his death.

 Mistreatment of the Gio and Mano ethnic groups (1985)

-The Gio and Mano ethnic groups were persecuted against because they were charged with treason against the state.
-Thus, they were seen as inferiors to the President's own tribe, the Krahn.
-The mistreatment of the Gio and Mano increased the tensions in Liberia, which had already been rising due to Doe's preferential treatment of his own group.
+The Gio and Mano ethnic groups were persecuted because they were suspected of treason and were seen as inferiors to the President's own tribe, the Krahn.
+The mistreatment of the Gio and Mano increased tensions in Liberia, which had already been rising due to Doe's preferential treatment of his own group.

-Charles Taylor builds insurgent forces (1985-1989)
+Charles Taylor builds insurgent forces (1985–1989)

-Charles Taylor, who had left Doe's government after being accused of embezzlement, assembled a group of rebels in Côte d'Ivoire (mostly ethnic Gios and Manos who felt persecuted by Doe) who later became known as the National Patriotic Front of Liberia (NPFL).
+Charles Taylor, who had left Doe's government after being accused of embezzlement, assembled a group of rebels in Côte d'Ivoire, mostly ethnic Gios and Manos who felt persecuted by Doe, who later became known as the National Patriotic Front of Liberia (NPFL).
 They invaded Nimba County on 24 December 1989.

 The Liberian Army retaliated against the whole population of the region, attacking unarmed civilians, mainly of the Mandingo tribe, and burning villages.
 Many left as refugees for Guinea and Côte d'Ivoire, but opposition to Doe was inflamed.
-Prince Johnson, an NPFL fighter, split to form his own guerrilla force soon after crossing the border, based on the Gio tribe and named Independent National Patriotic Front of Liberia (INPFL).
+Prince Johnson, an NPFL fighter, split to form his own guerrilla force soon after crossing the border, based on the Gio tribe and named the Independent National Patriotic Front of Liberia (INPFL).